A young man with short dark hair and a light gray sweatshirt is sitting on a beige couch, intently looking at a laptop placed in front of him.

 Second, if you insist on trying to (inaccurately) box me into a certain category to criticize me, it says more about you than me.

 His app Lughatuna is the first multi-dialect Arabic dictionary, containing dictionaries for MSA, Levantine, and Egyptian.
 Users can search by root, Arabic word, and English word.
-The Egyptian and Levantine dictionaries are some of the largest Arabic-English dialect resources ever created, including tens of thousands of definitions and examples, non-transparent phrases, and proverbs.
+The Egyptian and Levantine dictionaries are some of the largest Arabic-English dialect resources ever created, including tens of thousands of definitions and examples, non-transparent phrases, sayings and proverbs.

 What is the best piece of advice you were ever given?